Sourdough Everything Bread Recipe

 Why You’ll Love This Everything Bread Recipe

-- Versatile – You can enjoy everything bread in many of the same ways as an everything bagel.
-Beyond delicious sandwiches, enjoy a slice with eggs, avocado toast, a smear of cream cheese, or butter.
+- Versatile – You can enjoy everything bread without making sourdough bagels.
+Enjoy delicious sandwiches, topped with eggs, avocado toast, a smear of cream cheese, or butter.
+Really, the possibilities are endless.

 - Vegan – Most sourdough breads are made with a short ingredient list that is vegan-friendly.